cagehao/Cloud-Storage/README.md

 # Super*Duper*Drive Cloud Storage
-This is a personal cloud storage application that comes from the project of udacity Java Web Developer Course.
-It includes three user-facing features:
+This is a personal cloud storage application that forked from the project starter of udacity Java Web Developer Course with some basic settings, And I developed it to have the following user-facing features:

 1. **Simple File Storage:** Upload/download/remove files
 2. **Note Management:** Add/update/remove text notes